Lukas Nelson & Promise of the Real Premieres New Track, "Couldn't Break Your Heart" « American Songwriter

 “I wrote ‘Couldn’t Break Your Heart’ about a really great friend of mine,” Nelson shared.
 It’s a hard song to think about actually because without revealing too much.
 It’s a true story and was borne out of a real feeling.
 Even though we’ve parted, I think, because we still care and send love, our hearts were only torn from parting, not broken completely, perhaps our hearts are even stronger now.”

-“Couldn’t Break Your Heart” is the second track off Naked Garden, following Valentine’s Day release of the alternate version of “Civilized Hell.”
-Blues drenched and country-tinged, Nelson’s soulful voice resonates with the agony.
+“Couldn’t Break Your Heart” is the first track off Naked Garden.
+Country-tinged, Nelson’s soulful voice resonates with the agony.
 The drumkit supports the storyline.
 With each verse introducing a fresh layer of instrumentation, Nelson progressively becomes more firm footed in the difficult decision at which he has finally arrived.

 Recorded at Shangri-La Studio in Malibu, the new album is Turn Off The News (Build A Garden)’s compadre.
 “It’s a blank canvas,” Nelson explained of the workspace.
 “Sort of like a sanctuary.
 It’s a good place to allow your creative energy to flow.”

 The drummer shared this was his favorite record the band has made so far.
 “We never forced anything,” LoGerfo remarked.
-Neil Young’s dedication to the group reveals itself in his influence over this set of work.
-LeGerfo attributed much of their sonic growth to what Young has taught them over the last few years.
+Neil Young’s dedication to the group reveals itself in the influence of this set of work.
+LoGerfo attributed much of their sonic growth to what Young has taught them over the last few years.
 “We’ve learned a lot from Neil about channeling that spirit.”

 In a behind-the-scenes trailer, Nelson explained the implications of having such a killer band name.
 “Promise of the real is a social experiment,” said Nelson.
 “When you name your band Promise of the Real, you have to say, okay, are we living up to that standard?”

-This follow-up album reverberates with authenticity.
-The record is more than a compilation of previously unused tracks.
+This follow-up album is more than a compilation of previously unused tracks.
 Naked Garden is a synergistic record.
 The debut of ten intoxicating tracks and the dynamic revamp of five previously released songs completes this proverbial “other half.”
-The result is unplugged and unrobed.
-It sounds like the youthful freedom of playing outside with no clothes on.

 Listen exclusively to “Couldn’t Break Your Heart” by Lukas Nelson & The Promise of the Real Watch the trailer to see how both Turn Off The News (Build A Garden) and Naked Garden came together behind the scenes.